obamwonyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing scripts that can be executed in the terminal to carry out simple commands
+This is the file that has solution to the shell permission tasks.